sanadhis/ADA-2017/project/web/index.md

 <i>A famous violinist once said.
 Music transcends words.
 By exchanging notes, you get to know one another, to understand one another.
 As if your souls were connected and your hearts were overlapping.
 It's a conversation through instruments.
 A miracle that creates harmony.
 In that moment, music transcends words -<a href="http://www.azquotes.com/quote/1247952" target="_blank">K</a>.</i>
 </blockquote>

-It is widely known that music with lyrics, well known as "Songs", is one favorite way to express human emotional feelings and expressions.
+It is widely known that music with lyrics, well known as "Song", is one favorite way to express human emotional feelings and expressions.
 Song is one of the greatest creations of human kind in the course of history and now it has already been transformed into music industry.

 It is exicing for us to elaborate what factors influence songs popularity at most.
 Thus we present the analysis of songs' popularity as our final project for *[ADA course](https://dlab.epfl.ch/teaching/fall2017/cs401/)*!